A Big Ordeal - A Shot in the dark written by Mongolita

 Naomi reached out for her daughter's soft, silky tiny hands, and stroked them gently while she was feeding her.
-It's been a week since Albana arrived in this world and when Noami first held baby Albana in her arms, her feeling of love for this bundle was instant and innate.
+It had been a week since Albana arrived in this world and when Noami first held her, her feeling of love for this bundle was instant and innate.

-Naomi had been suffering from excruciating cramps in her stomach for the last two days.
+Naomi, for the past two days, had been suffering from excruciating cramps in her stomach.
 She thought paracetamol would help but the pain and symptoms persisted and continued feeling feverish, cold and couldn't contain her body from shaking.

-After her husband, Roberto, returned from meeting Zulema for an update on their asylum applications, he saw Noami's face, a greyish sweaty colour.
+Her husband, Roberto, returned to the refugee Hotel after meeting Zulema for an update on their asylum application.
+When he arrived he noticed Noami's face, sweaty and greyish in colour.

-“Are you feeling ok?
-Honey, you really look pale.
-You’ve been feeling like this since Thursday and now it's Saturday.
+“Darling, are you feeling ok?
+You really look pale.
+You’ve been feeling unwell since Thursday and now it's Saturday.
 I think we should call the ambulance.”

 “You're right, I don't feel ….. ” and before Naomi could finish the sentence, she fainted.

 He knew his wife needed medical attention quickly.
-He ran to the Hotel reception and asked Mercedes to call for an ambulance.
-He ran to his in-laws, knocked on their door, he quickly explained what happened and asked them to look after baby Albana.
+He ran to Mercedes, the Hotel receptionist, to call for an ambulance, then ran to his in-laws, knocked on their room door, explained what happened and asked them to look after baby Albana.

-When the ambulance arrived, Roberto jumped in the ambulance with Naomi who was taken on a stretcher, to the hospital.
+When the ambulance arrived, Roberto jumped inside.
+Naomi was carried on a stretcher, with the blue lights on flashing.
 He was worried that his wife was drifting in and out of consciousness.
-He had a gut feeling that there was something seriously wrong with his wife.
-In the ambulance the auxiliary nurse was trying to keep her awake.
-Her temperature was rising to 40⁰C, and her blood pressure dropped significantly indicating she was fighting a massive infection.
+He had a gut feeling there was something seriously wrong with his wife.
+Inside the ambulance the nurse was trying to keep her awake.
+Her temperature kept rising and her blood pressure dropped significantly.

-When they arrived at the hospital, the doctors who were waiting at the entrance, took her into one of the ER cubicles and did the usual tests to see what was causing the infection.
-She was immediately put on a drip with antibiotics to stop the infection.
-Roberto never left her sight.
+When they arrived at the hospital, the doctors waiting at the entrance, took her into one of the ER cubicles and did the usual tests to see what was causing the fever and the fainting.
+She was soon put on a drip with antibiotics.
+Roberto never left her side.

-A few hours had passed, and the doctor who assisted in Naomi’s labour, came to talk to them since the antibiotics they had available weren't stopping the infection.
-Naomi was sleeping, besides being too weak to be part of the conversation.
+A few hours had passed, and the doctor who assisted in Naomi’s labour came to talk to them since the antibiotics weren't clearing the infection.
+Naomi was sleeping, besides she was too weak to take part in the conversation.
+So they stepped outside.

-Naomi was awakened by Pedro's shouting.
-He went to her enraged by the doctor’s diagnosis and sat next to her.
+Naomi was awakened by Roberto's shouting.
+Enraged by the doctor’s diagnosis he went to her beside and sat next to her.

 Comments